ElizabethHarmon/UbuntuProAudio/README.md

 pw-metadata -n settings 0 clock.force-quantum 0
 ```

 See https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-PipeWire#setting-buffer-size and https://gitlab.freedesktop.org/pipew...ormance-tuning for more details.
+For Debian in particular see https://wiki.debian.org/PipeWire.

 #### Back to ALSA/Pulse?